harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 If a surveillor wants to see every published channel, it has to store all that data itself and cannot rely on any kind of "archival" node.

+In addition, Taproot keypath spends are 38.5 vbytes (70%) smaller than Lightning's existing P2WSH spends.
+Unfortunately, you **cannot upgrade an existing pre-Taproot channel to a Taproot-addressed channel**.
+The existing channel uses the existing P2WSH 2-of-2 scheme and has to be closed in order to switch to a Taproot-addressed channel.

 In theory, the actual funding transaction outpoint is really a concern of the two nodes that use the channel.